Here’s the full list of American goods affected by China’s retaliatory tariffs

 “China does not want to fight a trade war, but it is absolutely not afraid of a trade war,” China’s Ministry of Finance wrote last week.
 Now the country is proving it.
-The Chinese government announced that tariffs on about $3 billion worth of U.S. imports will go into effect Monday, in response to President Trump’s tariffs on imports of Chinese aluminum and steel.
+The Chinese government announced that tariffs on about $3 billion worth of U.S. imports will go into effect Monday, in response to President Donald Trump’s tariffs on imports of Chinese aluminum and steel.

 The tit-for-tat tariffs could lead up to a trans-Pacific trade war that no one seems to want and could damage the global economy.
 The list of items subject to the new tariffs range across seven categories and 128 products, Reuters reports.
 Most of those (such as fresh and dried fruits, nuts, wine, American ginseng, modified ethanol, and steel pipes) will be subject to a 15% tariffs, while eight other products (including pork and recycled aluminum) will be subject to a 25% tariff.